HRL-at-NYUSH/Interactive-Portal/front-end/README.md

 ## Week 1:

-Welcome to the HRL Development team!
+Welcome to the HRL Interactive Portal team!
 You are contributing to a high impact project with potentially hundreds of users from NYU Shanghai community and beyond!
 This will look great on your CV and you can always show the evidence of your work to the employees and/or graduate schools ^-^ Good luck!

 View git workflow recorded tutorial, install React and complete the exercise.
 For troubleshooting, reach out to Alma or Sarah.